disruptek/sigv4/README.md

 # sigv4
 Amazon Web Services Signature Version 4 request signing in Nim

-The process is documented at https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html and most of the procedures in this code should be identifiable in the documentation.
+The process is documented at https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html and most of the procedures in this code should be identifiable in that documentation.

+Additional documentation for this module may be generated via `nim doc sigv4.nim`, which will author an HTML document `sigv4.html`.

-## Example
+## Usage

 ```nim
 import json